Doctoral Internship in Health Service Psychology Training Program

 The training faculty is proud of the comprehensive training experience we offer our interns.
 We appreciate the opportunity to work with developing professionals and share the commitment to providing a meaningful training experience.
 For prospective intern applicants, we hope that the information on our website helps you determine the fit of our program and your training and career goals.
 If any questions remain after your review of our internship program, please feel free to contact the Training Coordinator for more information.
 On behalf of the staff at Counseling and Psychological Services (CAPS), we wish you the best in your internship application and selection process!

 The internship program at CAPS is currently accredited by the American Psychological Association.
 Our next accreditation review will occur in 2022.

-Questions related to our program’s accredited status should be directed to the Commission on Accreditation:
+Please direct questions related to our program's accredited status to the Commission on Accreditation: